hluu5/stockx_challenge/README.md

 - postgresdb installed on your machine.
 - create a role for PostgresDB with a username 'postgres', with password: 'postgres"
 - create a db named 'stockx',
-- if you're using docker, please go to file 'swagger/openai.json', on line 80, please change "http://localhost:4000/fakeStream" to "<your Docker Ip address>:4000/fakeStream".
+- if you're using docker, please go to file 'swagger/openai.json', on line 80, please change "http://localhost:4000/fakeStream" to "{your Docker Ip address}:4000/fakeStream".

 Schema and table are created automatically using 'npm run createdb' script (will be done later in the process).
 Initial admin user data is also created with this script.